 Setting internal policies for handling lost packages is critical to making the process smoother.
 If a customer calls and says a package is lost, missing, or damaged, what will your company do?
 Making sure that everyone is following the same policy will streamline the process and mitigate the risk for additional customer aggravation.

-Taking into account the value of the item that you’re shipping and UPS’ insurance maximums will help create better decisions and policies.
+Taking into account the value of the item that you’re shipping and UPS shipping insurance maximums will help make better decisions and create better policies.
 Additionally, when you understand the fine print of UPS insurance coverage, such as the exclusion of coins and other items, you’ll know what to expect in these situations.

 Many different factors play a role when you decide to purchase shipping insurance, but by keeping all these details in mind, you can mitigate risk and ensure that your item arrives at its destination with greater security.